WonChung/Consumerism/README.md

 with a scoreboard in the corner listing top ball sizes (based on area).
 The user loses when his/her ball runs into the ball that is bigger in size.

+# Running the Program
+Make a build directory ("mkdir build") and cd into that directory ("cd build").
+Type "cmake .." and once the compiling is done, type "make && ./final".

 # Course Concepts Used
 Windowed interactions via mouse based off of QTCreator.
 Texture mapping of the background via OpenGL.